C-Bhargava/Barca-Analysis-tableau/README.md

 The dataset was obtained from: https://github.com/xgabora/Club-Football-Match-Data-2000-2025/tree/main/data

-I extracted and transformed data specific to Barcelona's performances and rivals and created two subsets form the 'matches' file.
+I extracted and transformed data specific to Barcelona's performances and rivals and created two subsets from the 'matches' file.

 #Visca el barca